Edugs94/42/M1/Born2beroot/README.md

 **This is a guide to better understand the 42 Born2beroot project.
-Some evaluators will let you have the cheatsheet during the correction while others will not, in any case, I hope it helps you!**
+Some evaluators will let you have the cheatsheet during the correction while others will not, in any case you can download the full pdf from assets folder.
+I hope it helps!**

 # 📚 Born2beroot Cheatsheet